neoimpulseGmbH/sap-build-code/5_Freestyle_App_Development_with_Joule.md

 And here’s what it *still* can’t do (yet):

 - **💬 Chat:** Joule doesn’t talk.
   You can’t talk to Joule.
+It is like always a one shot prompt.
   (But we can dream.)

----

-We encourage you to explore Joule's capabilities further in your own projects.
-The more you interact with it and provide clear, precise prompts, the more valuable it becomes.
+- **Freestyle:** During multiple projects and I am sure within that workshop we have seen wild things happen when trying to use it for freestyle apps.
+That does not seem like a product worth or even for free as a usable enhancer.

 ---